bgbaroo/express-demo/src/api/auth/README.md

 strategy in every endpoint handler, so instead of creating duplicate code, we will instead use a middleware.

 An Express middleware is basically a handler.
-Tntercepts a request, does something with it, and passes the request on to the _next_ handler.
+Middleware intercept requests, do something with it, and passes the request on to the _next_ handler if they think so.

-In our context, [our JWT authentication middleware `authenticateJwt`](./jwt.ts) will intercept all incoming requests for protected routes, extracted JWTs from the headers, and early-returns a `401` if authentication went bad without our _next handler_ having to do anything.
+In our context, [our JWT authentication middleware `authenticateJwt`](./jwt.ts) will intercept all incoming requests for protected routes, extracts JWTs from the headers, and early-returns a `401` if authentication went bad, all this without our _next handler_ having to do anything.

 If the authentication went through, the middleware decodes the payload from the request, and passes it on to the _next handler_ by attaching it to the request.